treder/MVPA-Light/README.md

 #### Classifiers for two classes <a name="classifiers"></a>

 * [`lda`](model/train_lda.m): Regularized Linear Discriminant Analysis (LDA).
 LDA searches for a projection of the data into 1D such that the class means are separated as far as possible and the within-class variability is as small as possible.
 To counteract overfitting, ridge regularization and shrinkage regularization are available.
-In shrinkage, the regularization parameter λ (lambda) ranges from λ=0 (no regularization) to λ=1 (maximum regularization).
+In shrinkage, the regularization hyperparameter λ (lambda) ranges from λ=0 (no regularization) to λ=1 (maximum regularization).
 It can also be set to 'auto' to have λ be estimated automatically.
 For more details on regularized LDA see [[Bla2011]](#Bla2011).
 LDA has been shown to be formally equivalent to LCMV beamforming and it can be used for recovering time series of ERP sources [[Tre2011]](#Tre2016).
 See [`train_lda`](model/train_lda.m) for a full description of the parameters.

 * [`logreg`](model/train_logreg.m): Logistic regression (LR).
 LR directly models class probabilities by fitting a logistic function to the data.
 Like LDA, LR is a linear classifier and hence its operation is expressed by a weight vector w and a bias b.
 By default, *logf* regularization is used to prevent overfitting.
 It is implemented by data augmentation and  does not require hyperparameters.
 Alternatively, L2-regularization can be used.
-It requires setting a positive but unbounded parameter λ (lambda) that controls the L2-penalty on the classifier weights.
+It requires setting a positive but unbounded hyperparameter λ (lambda) that controls the L2-penalty on the classifier weights.
 It can also be set to 'auto'.
 In this case, different λ's are tried out using a searchgrid; the value of λ maximizing cross-validation performance is then used for training on the full dataset.
 See [`train_logreg`](model/train_logreg.m) for a full description of the parameters.

 * [`svm`](model/train_svm.m): Support Vector Machine (SVM).
-The parameter `c` is the cost parameter that controls the amount of regularization.
+The parameter `c` is the cost hyperparameter that controls the amount of regularization.
 It is inversely related to the λ defined above.
 By default, a linear SVM is used.
 By setting the `kernel` parameter (e.g. to 'polynomial' or 'rbf'), non-linear SVMs can be trained as well.
 See [`train_svm`](model/train_svm.m) for a full description of the parameters.

 #### Multi-class classifiers (two or more classes)

 * [`ensemble`](model/train_ensemble.m): Uses an [ensemble of classifiers](http://www.scholarpedia.org/article/Ensemble_learning) trained on random subsets of the features and random subsets of the samples.
 Can use any classifier with train/test functions as a learner.
 See [`train_ensemble`](model/train_ensemble.m) for a full description of the parameters.

 * [`kernel_fda`](model/train_kernel_fda.m) : Regularized [kernel Fisher Discriminant Analysis (KFDA)](https://en.wikipedia.org/wiki/Kernel_Fisher_discriminant_analysis).
 This is the kernelized version of LDA.
-By setting the `.kernel` parameter (e.g. to 'polynomial' or 'rbf'), non-linear classifiers can be trained.
+By setting the `kernel` parameter (e.g. to 'polynomial' or 'rbf'), non-linear classifiers can be trained.
 See [`train_kernel_fda`](model/train_kernel_fda.m) for a full description of the parameters.

 * [`liblinear`](model/train_liblinear.m)<a name="liblinear"></a>  : interface for the [LIBLINEAR](https://www.csie.ntu.edu.tw/~cjlin/liblinear/) toolbox for linear SVM and logistic regression.
 It is a state-of-the-art implementation of linear SVM and Logistic Regression using compiled C code.
 Follow the installation and compilation instructions on the [LIBLINEAR website](https://www.csie.ntu.edu.tw/~cjlin/liblinear/) and the [GitHub repository](https://github.com/cjlin1/liblinear).
 Refer to [`train_liblinear`](model/train_liblinear.m) to see how to call LIBLINEAR in `MVPA-Light`.